lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 ### We published soil data lessons and GIS lessons online

-Online soil data and GIS lessons The lessons that we published at the time supported training that we were doing.
+The lessons that we published at the time supported the training that we were doing at Penn State.
 Thus, we had to update the lessons from time to time.
 These updates were often annual.

+At the time, ESRI loved to come out with new versions of their emerging GIS suite.
+It wasn't uncommon for the entire interface to change in these new releases!

 The website was a manually generated website.
 Remember Dreamweaver (now an Adobe product)?.
 Somehow, I became responsible for maintaining the site even though I was a